Wider Access Programme 2019-2020

-The partner must:
+The partner should:

 · know the learning needs of the local community and the members of the group they’re seeking to support, because they’re working locally and know local people;

-· be prepared to review progress with learners in a friendly and supportive, informal manner;
+· be prepared to review progress with learners in a friendly and supportive, informal manner; and

 The Wider Access request form (signed by the learners’ representative) formalises this relationship.